So I Guess That Makes Me the Bad Guy!

 And honest to God, folks—everyone gets a little tipsy at the holiday office party!
 I know that I’m neither the first nor the last person walking this Earth to have overindulged at a holiday office party.
 But everyone has been pointing a collective finger of admonitory judgment squarely at me ever since last year’s party, and simply because I happened to have backhanded Susan while waiting in line at the buffet.

-I mean, it’s not like I kicked her in the stomach, and she gave birth like a week later with no complications, so what the fuck does everyone have such a thorn in their craw for?
+I mean, it’s not like I kicked her in the stomach, and she gave birth like a week later with no complications, so what does everyone have such a thorn in their craw for?
 I mean, the kid is probably going to turn out gay, what with her pussy-whipped husband and all, but that’s not my fault!

 And yet I guess that still somehow makes me the bad guy!